AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/methodology_report.md

 ## Data Understanding

 In the data understanding phase, we obtained the necessary data and performed exploratory data analysis (EDA) to gain a better understanding of the data.
 We identified missing values, outliers, and potential issues with the data that would need to be addressed during the data preparation phase.

+## Data Preparation

+In the data preparation phase, we cleaned the data, handled missing values and outliers, and performed feature engineering to create new features that may be relevant for predicting patient outcomes.
+We also split the data into training and testing sets to prepare for the modeling phase.